Nostalgic Toys and Retro Favorites for a New Generation (You’re Welcome, New Generation)

 For a lot of us, the See ’N Say was our first foray into the world of DJing.
 You were meant to pull the lever to hear a somewhat fuzzy recording of whatever animal the arrow happened to be pointing at, but most manipulated the arm to scratch and warp the audio track and make some pretty sick remixes.
 Who knows, maybe it’ll inspire a whole new generation of Soundcloud rappers?

-Every kid in the ’80s and ’90s dreamed of being slimed on Nickelodeon.
+Every kid in the ’80s and ’90s dreamed of being slimed on "You Can't Do That on Television."
 Nobody knew what the stuff was or why it was so appealing, but it was core to the network’s identity back then.
 Slime (and its cousins, Gak and Floam) were packaged up for home use in the ’90s, but fell off the radar for a while (probably because parents got sick of it constantly getting embedded in rugs).
 But now it’s triumphantly returned once again!
 Rugs be warned!

 For some reason, every kid in America seemed to have one of these things in the ’60s, ’70s, and ’80s.
 It’s gone through a few redesigns since then and lost a bit of its creepy charm, but Fisher Price has brought back the classic design again (even though phones like this are essentially nonexistent at this point).
 Its shifty little eyeballs are ALWAYS watching.